Vodka lemonade punch is a fun easy beverage for your next backyard barbecue! It’s simple to make and super refreshing!

 - Lime White Claw: White Claw is a flavored carbonated beverage with 5% alcohol content.
 It’s sold in 12-oz. cans in a variety of flavors.
 It adds flavor, fizz, and a little more buzz to your cocktail.
 Keep reading for substitutions.

 - Lemon and Lime Slices: Fresh citrus slices add so much fun and excitement to your punch.
 If you’re making a pitcher, stir them into right into the pitcher.
 For individual servings, garnish the glasses with a slice of each.
+If you’re feeling fancy, make a lemon twist garnish!

 - Ice: You’ll need lots of fresh ice because it’s summer and it’s hot and cold drinks need to be icy cold, right?